billerickson/BE-Events-Calendar/README.md

 ## Optional Features

 These can be added with add_theme_support( 'be-events-calendar', array() ).
 Add these keys to the array:
 - 'event-category'.
-Creates an event-category taxonomy.
+Creates an event_category taxonomy.
 - 'recurring-events' .
 Allows for recurring events

 ## Dev Notes